RRC Extra No. 47: Mary J. Blige

-Seventeen years later, when My Life II came out, the Year End Singles chart included only four Black women—Janelle Monae (singing a few lines behind .fun), Nicki Minaj, Rihanna and Sia.
+Seventeen years later, when My Life II came out, the Year End Singles chart included only three Black women—Janelle Monae (singing a few lines behind .fun), Nicki Minaj, and Rihanna.
 Where Black women held onto their new share of the charts in the 90s and the early new millennium, over the past ten years their presence has shrunk as dramatically as Blige’s sales.
 Only a half dozen different Black women (most often on duets with other artists) have made these charts in the past five years.

 Again comparing that to 1994, then the music came filled with a torrent of Black women, including Salt-N-Pepa, TLC, Dionne Farris, Des’Ree, Janet Jackson, Vanessa Williams, Brownstone, Brandy, Monica, Aaliyah, Crystal Waters, Da Brat, Faith Evans, Lil’ Kim, Xscape, Queen Latifah and SWV.